 Both the director of the Tomb Raider franchise and the executive of Microsoft were satisfied with the initial sales, but it should be noted that the Windows version of the game went on to sell three times the amount that the Xbox One version had initially sold all within the first month of being released on the PC.

 This was apparently noted by Crystal Dynamics as the head of the company, Darrell Gallagher, stepped down from the studio after more than a decade of working there in December 2015.
 Speculation among the public has been that this decision was due to the poor initial sales Rise of the Tomb Raider put out though a letter released by Gallagher himself as well as statements from both Crystal Dynamics and Square Enix made the process sound voluntary.
 This speculation is further reinforced by the early release on the PC when the Xbox One exclusivity contract was supposed to last for one year.
 Even the PlayStation 4 version was released a month before that contract was supposed to end.
 Personally, I believe the sales from the Microsoft contract contributed to Gallagher stepping down and being replaced by Scot Amos and Ron Rosenberg.

 Square Enix accidentally revealed that another sequel for the series was already being worked on at Gamescon 2015.
 A leaked photograph of the game's dossier revealed a working title of Shadow of the Tomb Raider after someone was caught reviewing the information for the project while on a public subway system.
-After this incident, details on the series have been kept quiet but that hasn't stopped fans and journalists from speculating what could possibly be in the next installment in the series.
+The game was released on September 14, 2018.

 © 2017 Gaylen Cook